csynbiosys/OID_In_Silico_Experiments/README.md

 The data files are in the `data` directory.
 Additional runs that have not been included in these results (because I wanted all approachs to have 30 runs) are in the `data/notUsed` directory.

+The example input data can be found in the 'data/exampleInputs' directory.

 There are two data processing scripts.
 These use R and the knitr package.
 Both scripts are in the `src` directory.